maclong9/harvard-compsci/Introduction/04-Memory/README.md

 ## File IO

 While `stdin` and `stdout` are great sometimes we need to store values in a file or read some data from a file.
 That is where the following file input and output functions come in, you can see a basic [phonebook.c](./phonebook.c) implementation which walks through the basics of writing to a file.

-Another example file is [cp.c](./cp.c) utilises both the reading and writing of a file, the result is a simple recreation of the standard UNIX command `cp` which copies a file to a new specified location based on command line arguments.
+Another example file is [cp.c](./cp.c) which utilises both the reading and writing of a file, the result is a simple recreation of the standard UNIX command `cp` which copies a file to a new specified location based on command line arguments.

 ``` c
 while(fread(&b, sizeof(b), 1, src) != 0) {